 Remote work for all of us has made checks and balances difficult for accountants to manage, especially so if accounting continues to be executed in a manual way.
 Consider some of these questions when we look at the impact of technology on the accounting function:

 - What does accountability look like moving forward?
-Is it now decentralized or still centred in the hands of the accounting/finance teams?
+Is it now decentralized or still centered in the hands of the accounting/finance teams?

 - Are auditors still expected to be the gatekeepers of the company’s purse strings when it comes to employees incurring company spending?